Interferometer Techniques for Gravitational-Wave Detection: Beam Shapes: Beyond the Plane Wave Approximation

-\paragraph*{Transmission through a beam splitter:} A beam splitter is understood as a single surface with an arbitrary angle of incidence $\alpha_1$.
-The matrices for transmission and reflection are different for the sagittal and tangential planes ($M_{\mathrm{s}}$ and $M_{\mathrm{t}}$): \epubtkImage{abcd_bs1-external.png}{ } with $\alpha_2$ given by Snell's law:
+A beam splitter is understood as a single surface with an arbitrary angle of incidence $\alpha_1$.
+The matrices for transmission and reflection are different for the sagittal and tangential planes ($M_{\mathrm{s}}$ and $M_{\mathrm{t}}$):